-\paragraph{RNA-FM carries secondary structure information for RNA-protein interaction modeling.} Protein-RNA interactions are of vital importance in various cellular activities, including cell-signaling, post-transcriptional regulations and protein synthesis \citep{wei2021protein}.
+\paragraph{RNA-FM carries secondary structure information for RNA-protein interaction modelling.} Protein-RNA interactions are of vital importance in various cellular activities, including cell-signalling, post-transcriptional regulations, and protein synthesis \citep{wei2021protein}.
 We reproduce PrismNet \cite{sun2021predicting}, which includes \emph{in vivo} RNA secondary structure profiles for RNA-protein interaction prediction.
-After that, we adopt RNA in HeLa cell as the dataset for RNA binding protein prediction application and divide them into several sub-dataset according to different corresponding RBPs.
+After that, we adopt RNA in the HeLa cell as the dataset for RNA binding protein prediction application and divide them into several sub-datasets according to different corresponding RBPs.
 The secondary structures of RNA are generated by icSHAPE (\emph{in vivo} click selective 2'-hydroxyl acylation and profiling experiment) \citep{spitale2015structural} in the HeLa cell environment.
-Then, we use our method to generate corresponding embeddings for all the sequences to replace the real secondary structures in PrismNet and make comparison, evaluating the difference between the outputs from RNA-FM and the \emph{in vivo} secondary structure profiles.
+Then, we use our method to generate corresponding embeddings for all the sequences to replace the real secondary structures in PrismNet and make a comparison, evaluating the difference between the outputs from RNA-FM and the \emph{in vivo} secondary structure profiles.

-For evaluation, we calculate AUPRCs on three streamlines (only sequence, sequence with real secondary structure, and sequence with RNA-FM) for comparison, as shown in Table~\ref{RBP-tab} and Fig.~\ref{fig:RBP}(c).
-RNA-FM embeddings with sequences achieve the best performance on nearly half subsets and even comparable to the real secondary structure with sequences, suggesting embeddings from RNA-FM provide sufficient information as real secondary structures.
-Furthermore, taking advantage of RNA-FM embeddings gained great performance improvement over model only with sequential information.
-Figure~\ref{fig:RBP}(b) are AUPRC violin plots for the three mentioned combinations as well as three other methods including: RCK \citep{orenstein2016rck}, DeepBind \citep{alipanahi2015predicting}, GraphProt \citep{maticzka2014graphprot}.
+For evaluation, we calculate AUPRCs on three streamlines (sequence only, sequence with real secondary structure, and sequence with RNA-FM) for comparison, as shown in Table \ref{RBP-tab} and Figure \ref{fig:RBP}(c).
+RNA-FM embeddings with sequences achieve the best performance on nearly half of the subsets.
+Their performance is even comparable to the real secondary structure with sequences, suggesting that embeddings from RNA-FM provide sufficient information as real secondary structures.
+Furthermore, taking advantage of RNA-FM embeddings helps the original model improve performance over models only with sequential information.
+Figure \ref{fig:RBP}(b) shows AUPRC violin plots for the three mentioned combinations as well as three other methods including RCK \citep{orenstein2016rck}, DeepBind \citep{alipanahi2015predicting}, GraphProt \citep{maticzka2014graphprot}.
 Our ``RNA-FM+Seq'' achieves close results compared to PrismNet with ``Real SS+Seq''.
-This RNA-protein interaction prediction results further illustrate that our embedding can learn sufficient information about secondary structures from raw sequences, which benefits the downstream functional prediction.
+The RNA-protein interaction prediction results further illustrate that our embedding can learn sufficient information about secondary structures from raw sequences, which benefits the downstream functional prediction.